Are You There God? It's Me, Margaret.: Plot

-After the confrontation with her grandparents, Margaret stops talking to God.
+Margaret then stops talking to God.
 By the end of her school project, she still has not resolved her religious identity.
 However, she has learned about herself and has become more comfortable with her lack of affiliation.
 On the last day of school, Margaret gets her first menstrual period.
 Relieved, she resumes her relationship with God, saying, "I know you're there God.
 I know you wouldn't have missed this for anything!
 Thank you, God.
 Thanks an awful lot...."